OpenMW/openmw/docs/source/reference/modding/settings/game.rst

 :Range:		True/False
 :Default:	False

-Allow to load additional animation sources when enabled.
+Allow the engine to load additional animation sources when enabled.
-For example, if the main animation mesh has name Meshes/x.nif, an engine will load all KF-files from Animations/x folder and its child folders.
+For example, if the main animation mesh has name Meshes/x.nif, the engine will load all KF-files from Animations/x folder and its child folders.
-Can be useful if you want to use several animation replacers without merging them.
+This can be useful if you want to use several animation replacers without merging them.
-Attention: animations from AnimKit have own format and are not supposed to be directly loaded in-game!
+Attention: animations from AnimKit have their own format and are not supposed to be directly loaded in-game!
 This setting can only be configured by editing the settings configuration file.

 barter disposition change is permanent